-…by Ian Greenhalgh and Gordon Duff, Editors, Veterans Today
+…by Ian Greenhalgh and Gordon Duff, Editors, VT

 We begin with a video from 2014 outlining a claimed Iranian hack on the US Navy.
 VT has since traced those hacks to sub-contractors of Booz Allen Hamilton, a major CIA contractor, who spoofed Iranian servers using Virtual Private Networks, all originating from computer systems at the US Department of Veterans Affairs in Washington.

 If only I were making this up.
-Read more about the most recent adventures of this group, caught hacking into the Colombian banking system and falling into a “hacker ambush” at Veterans Today.
+Read more about the most recent adventures of this group, caught hacking into the Colombian banking system and falling into a “hacker ambush” at VT.
 Now on to Ian Greenhalgh:

 We have all heard the official narrative of the Israeli airstrike on Syria now, thanks to the ever-compliant MSM; an Iranian drone, controlled from a Syrian airbase, violated Israeli airspace so the Israeli airforce struck the Iranian control centre, destroying it and sending a stark message to Damascus and Tehran not to mess with Israel, even if it is a single, unarmed drone.